ChandanKr/Python-Complete-Tutorial-For-Analyst/README.md

 - **Definition:** A function is a named block of code that performs a specific task — it can take input, process/manipulate it, and return an output.
 - **Why use functions?** Without them, repeating a task (e.g., cooking multiple orders of the same recipe) means duplicating code every time.
 A function lets you define the logic *once* and reuse it via a simple function call.

-> **Example/Explanation by Claude:** Imagine teaching a robot a recipe.
+> **AI Example/Explanation:** Imagine teaching a robot a recipe.
 Without a function, you'd have to re-type every single step each time an order comes in — 3 bowls of maggi means writing the recipe 3 times.
 With a function (`def cook_maggi(): ...`), you teach the robot once, and then just say "make maggi" three times.
 This is the core value of functions: **write once, use many times.**

 ### 4.2 Defining and Calling a Function
 ```python